fazlan/angularjs/mock-service-promises-sample/README.md

 	NodeJS installed.
 You can find out more on http://nodejs.org/ Git

-	1. Clone the repository 'angular-mock-promises-sample'
+	1. Clone the repository 'angularjs'

 		$ git clone https://github.com/fazlan/angularjs.git